Habitat For Humanity York Region (Habitat York)

 Nancy Van Kessel, Executive Director, and Kari Salovaara, Construction Manager

 Habitat York is an affiliate of Habitat for Humanity Canada and works with partner-families and volunteers throughout York Region and the Town of Bradford West Gwillimbury.

 Their mission is to provide safe, decent, and affordable homes for the working poor.
-They were founded in 2001 and have built 11 homes since then.
-Habitat York has set some ambitious and inspiring goals for the coming years.
-Their current strategic plan is to help 22 families throughout York Region between 2010 and 2012 and to build 10 homes per year after that.
+They were founded in 2001 and built 11 homes in their first decade.
+Habitat York has set ambitious and inspiring goals to help families throughout York Region.

 The need for affordable housing in York Region is truly staggering.
 There are approximately 7,000 families in need right now and an average wait time of 8 years for social housing.
 Habitat for Humanity is helping families achieve the dream of home ownership and break the cycle of poverty.

 Land values in York Region have become so high that single-family homes are no longer affordable and to maximize resources Habitat York is focusing on higher-density builds.